RadialDevGroup/ombudsman/management/HIRING.md

 ## Training
 - Time Reporting ([Freckle](https://radialdevgroup.letsfreckle.com))
  - Demonstrate timer, time tracking, hashtags, and 'starred' activities.
+ - Discuss billing for breaks, how to clock standup, cover "Personal Time".
 - Schedule
  - How to communicate vacations/absences.
  - Explain calendar (part time employees should post their time they will be in office).